LongReach/LongReach/README.md

 Most of my background is in development of games and military simulations (which aren't too far from games), but I've also done some web development work.
 More recently, I've written software for stock and options trading, as well as for analyzing trade opportunities or collecting metrics on past trades.

 I'm currently looking for new full-time employment and thought that putting more on my GitHub page might be valuable.
+Somewhat unusually for a software engineer, I enjoy writing and documentation -- see my repos for examples of that.

 ## Specialties

 ![](images/HowSoftwareIsMade.jpg)

-**Strongest languages**: C++, Python
+**Strongest languages**: C++, Python (NumPy, pandas, matplotlib, etc.)
 **Also experienced in** (less recently or less experience): Javascript (Node.js, Typescript), Lua, Java, Actionscript, C, PHP, Perl, HTML
 **General skills**: game development, game AI, UI, simulation, networked systems, multi-threaded applications, databases, spreadsheet generation, writing (both documentation and writing in general), financial data analysis, machine learning basics
 **Other specialties**: Qt, SQL, Node.js, REST, Git, Mercurial (Hg), SVN, Jira, JSON